METS-Programme/ugandaemr-usermanual/chapter6.md

 # Common Troubleshooting Tips
 ## I have created a visit but the encounter has different dates
+Delete the encounter then the visit and re-enter the encounter